Bhargeshjani03/Bhargeshjani03/README.md

 # Hi there!
 I'm Bhargesh Jani 👋

 I'm a passionate developer with a strong interest in MERN stack development, Android app development, and game design.
 I'm currently pursuing a Bachelor of Computer Applications degree at Saurashtra University.
-I have also completed a Bachelor of Technology degree in Information Technology from Birla Vishvakarma Mahavidyalaya.
+I have also pursued a Bachelor of Technology degree in Information Technology from Birla Vishvakarma Mahavidyalaya.

 ## Skills